 1. Use facts and precautions to manage your fear.

 The unknown can be scary and can overwhelm us.
 Fear can inflate negative thoughts, which leads to unhealthy stress.
-Ongoing stress releases hormones that get us ready for emergencies, but also severely depress our immune systems.1 Combat this fear by acting on facts, not the misinformation.
+Ongoing stress releases hormones that get us ready for emergencies, but also severely depress our immune systems .
+Combat this fear by acting on facts, not the misinformation.
+Some people find mental clarity through the use of delta 8 vape carts from OCN.
 Look at the statistics and the real numbers of infections being reported by the Centers for Disease Control and local/national officials.
 You can tackle fear by facing it head-on with facts and smart precautions like handwashing, disinfecting surfaces, and social distancing.
+You could also consider adding something like Kratom into your daily routine.
+Kratom is a herb from South East Asia that can be added to food, drinks, or taken by itself, and is believed to have anti-anxiety properties when dosed correctly.

 2. Be smart about social and TV time.